-Invested $69.5 million over four years and annual ongoing funding from 2017-18 for the establishment of Southport as a permanent DFV court and rollout of the specialist DFV court response to four other locations – Beenleigh, Townsville, Mount Isa and Palm Island.
+We have invested $69.5 million over four years and annual ongoing funding from 2017-18 for the establishment of Southport as a permanent DFV court and rollout of the specialist DFV court response to four other locations – Beenleigh, Townsville, Mount Isa and Palm Island.

-Invested a further $8.1 million over four years from 2018-19 to expand Specialist Domestic and Family Violence Courts across Queensland.
+We have invested a further $8.1 million over four years from 2018-19 to expand Specialist Domestic and Family Violence Courts across Queensland.
 Fully integrated (civil and criminal) specialist DFV courts currently operate at Southport, Beenleigh, Townsville, Mount Isa, and Palm Island.

 A further outcomes evaluation of the Southport Specialist DFV court is currently underway.

 Amended laws to better protect victims and hold perpetrators to account.

 Provided support for people involved in domestic and family violence court proceedings, including by introducing a new online form to help guide people through the process of applying for a Domestic Violence Order and releasing a series of resources including videos on the court process for domestic and family violence (including in Auslan and Aboriginal and Torres Strait Islander languages).

 The Community Justice Group (CJG) Domestic and Family Violence (DFV) Enhancement Program is building the capacity of CJGs in discrete communities to respond to DFV.